xenomorpheus/WizardsRod/Brain/Readme.txt

 The smarts of the staff.

-A framework to convert staff triggers into staff actions.

-Somatic comparator returns false if not same class.

-Otherwise return true IFF the direction component e.g. '442' is equal.

 Let us think about it from the use case.
-We are going to have a stream of Staff Actions flowing in.
-We are going to need to know if we have met the requirements for a Spell.
+We are going to have a stream of Staff events flowing in.
+We are going to need to know if we have performed the correct events to trigger a Spell.

-My first thoughts are as follows.
+My thoughts are as follows:

+* We will have the concept of a spell - when certain staff events occur in sequence, an effect in generated.
+* We will have a collection of spells which are known, but dormant.
+* We have a set of "Prepared" spells, which we want to fire if certain staff movements (etc) are preformed.
-We have a stream of actions, and new actions are added to an end.
+* We have a stream of events, and new events are added to an end.

-We have a set of "Prepared" spells.

-We need to see if any of the prepared spells have been triggered.
+* We need to see if any of the prepared spells have been triggered.

-We also need to garbage collect, basically throw away useless actions.

 I think something like.